Tivix/django-collections/doc_src/backends.rst

 base.CollectionSearchBackend
 -----------------------------
-Includes a function filter_further that automatically calls COLLECTIONS_FILTER_CALLBACK.
-It also requires get_collection_items be implemented by a child class.
+Includes a function get_collection_items that automatically calls COLLECTIONS_REQUEST_CLEANER and calls search() with its output.
+It requires search be implemented by a child class.

 Ideally backends should extend this class.

 .. code-block:: python